MMcClure11/rails-project-book-nook/notes.md

 - [] add genre as a model
 - [x] books can only be edited or deleted if there are no reviews or lists associated with it
 - [] index after search add delete button
+- [] add additional attributes that I can easily get from API (image)

 # Reviews
 - [x] display average rating, use stars?